fltk/fltk/fluid/README_fl.txt

   "gridy" <word> : ignored

-Note: There is no keyword that marks the end of the options section.
+Note: There is no keyword that marks the end of the Options section.
 The
-      option list ends when a word is not in the options list and it is in the list of known types.
+      Option list ends when a Word is not in the Options list and it is in the list of known Types.

-      If the word is neither an option nor a vaild type, Fluid will give an error message and try to continue to read the file.
-Using new option keywords makes .fl files incompatible to earlier versions of Fluid.
+      If the Word is neither an Option nor a vaild Type, Fluid will give an error message and try to continue to read the file.
+Using new Option keywords makes .fl files incompatible to earlier versions of Fluid.
       Due to the forgiving interpreter, files may still be read correctly despite error messages.

-      If a word is in the list of known types, the type is read, including optional children.
-No more options are allowed beyond this point.
+      If a Word is in the list of known Types, the Type is read, including optional children.
+No more Options are allowed beyond this point.

 Tree
 ====

-If a keyword is read that is not in the option list, we start reading Types.
+If a keyword is read that is not in the Option list, we start reading Types.
-Types represent all possible entries in the hierarchy including C functions, class definitions, and of course all widgets.
-A Type is any of the supported widgets classes, or one of the following:
+Types represent all possible entries in the hierarchy including C functions, class definitions, and of course all Widgets.
+A Type is any of the supported Widgets classes, or one of the following:

 Function, code, codeblock, decl, data, declblock, comment, class, widget_class